 MLinkPlanner can perform the calculation and optimization of microwave link parameters,

-including: path profile analysis, multipath fade probability calculation, rain fade
+including: path profile analysis, multipath fade probability calculation, rain

-analysis, diffraction loss analysis.
+availability calculation, reflection analysis, diffraction loss analysis.

 About Center of Telecommunication Technologies, LLC

 Center of Telecommunication Technologies, LLC (CTT, LLC) www.ctt-group.ru Novosibirsk, Russia

 is the developer of the MLinkPlanner software.

-The company has been on the Russian market for more than 15 years, and all this time
+The company has been on the Russian market for more than 15 years, and all this

-and the development of software for design.
+networks and the development of software for design.

 During our work, our specialists carried out projects on more than 1000 microwave

-hops, more than 800 base stations of mobile communication, more than 100 television and
+hops, more than 800 base stations of mobile communication, more than 100 television

-mobile operators MTC, Megafon, Vimpelcom, Tele 2, oil and gas production, processing
+are mobile operators MTC, Megafon, Vimpelcom, Tele 2, oil and gas production, processing

 and transportation companies, as well as broadcasting companies.